Hair Color: Balayage Vs. Foils

 Wrapping a foil requires lots of practice to avoid slipping and bleed marks.
 When using bleach, it is important to understand that it swells, keeping the bleach slightly away from the scalp, within the foil, will avoid "skunk marks."
 There are many ways to foil and the pattern is chosen varies from stylist to stylist.
 We base the number of foils on our client's desired outcome and it's common to leave hair out in-between.

-The Platinum Card
+The Platinum Card Hair Foil Technique

 The "Platinum Card" technique is done by applying foils back to back without leaving hair out.
-This technique is used to replace the double process bleach and helps to avoid breakage.
+This technique is used to replace the double-process bleach and helps to avoid breakage.
 Once the foils are processed to the desired color, the hair is washed, dried and the stylists will then apply bleach to the roots.
 The "Platinum Card" offers great control over the bleach, the hair is processed carefully, and works especially well for clients with lots of different color tonality.

 Some clients opt for a darker root, so the roots do not necessarily need to be lightened.
 This is quite time-consuming, it may only have to be done once or twice a year.

 Your desired outcome will factor into which technique will render the best end result.
-It is important to consult with your colorist, evaluate the condition of your hair, discuss upkeep and products.
+It is important to consult with your colorist, evaluate the condition of your hair, and discuss upkeep and products.
 Do you have a favorite technique?
 Feel free to share your hair color and pictures below.

 0 comments